GreatCowBASIC/Help/output/md/glcd_overview.md

 </div>

-The GLCD commands are used to control a Graphical Liquid Crystal Display (GLCD) based on the a number of GLCD chipsets.
-These are often 128x64 pixel displays but the size can vary.
+The GLCD commands are used to control a Graphical Liquid Crystal Display (GLCD) based on a number of GLCD chipsets.
+These are often 128x64 pixel displays, but the size can vary.
 GLCD devices draw graphical elements by enabling or disabling pixels.

 A GLCD is an upgrade from the popular 16x2 LCDs (see
-<a href="lcd_overview" class="link" title="LCD Overview">Liquid Crystal Display Overview</a>
+<a href="lcd_overview" class="link" title="LCD Overview">Liquid Crystal Display Overview</a>),
-) but the GLCD allows full graphical control of the display.
+but the GLCD allows full graphical control of the display.

-Typical displays are
+Typical displays are:

 <div class="itemizedlist">

 -   Color or mono displays
 -   Low power white LED, OLED with or without back-light
 -   e-Paper with low power consumption
--   Driven by on-board interface chipsets amd/or interface controllers
+-   Driven by on-board interface chipsets and/or interface controllers
 -   The GLCDs are very common and well documented
 -   Small to large view areas
--   Typically requires from 3-pin to 36-pin header connections and 10K
+-   Typically require from 3-pin to 36-pin header connections and a 10K
     contrast pot
 -   Typically have back-lit pixels
--   Require memory in the microcontroller to support graphial operations or can be used in text and picture mode
+-   Require memory in the microcontroller to support graphical operations, or can be used in text and picture mode

 </div>